blueman-project/blueman/README.md

 Blueman is a GTK+ Bluetooth Manager

-Blueman is designed to provide simple, yet effective means for controlling BlueZ API and simplifying bluetooth tasks such as:
+Blueman is designed to provide a simple yet effective means for controlling BlueZ API and simplifying bluetooth tasks such as:

 * Connecting to 3G/EDGE/GPRS via dial-up